Learning support for students with disabilities

 Reasonable consideration in supporting students with disabilities

-Reasonable accommodation means making necessary and appropriate changes and adjustments to the University's organizational and financial systems, without imposing a disproportionate or excessive burden (hereinafter referred to as an excessive burden), in order to ensure that students with disabilities can enjoy and exercise their "right to an education" equally with others.
-Based on the request of the student requesting accommodation, the University and the student will deepen mutual understanding about the support content through constructive dialogue, and provide specific support individually upon agreement.
+Reasonable accommodation refers to necessary and appropriate changes and adjustments made to the university's systems and finances, within a scope that does not create an unbalanced or excessive burden (hereinafter referred to as "unreasonable burden"), in order to ensure that students with disabilities can enjoy and exercise their "right to education" on an equal basis with others.
+Based on the requests of the students themselves who desire accommodation, constructive dialogue will be held to deepen mutual understanding between the student and the university regarding the content of support, and specific support will be provided on an individual basis after mutual agreement.

-Please note that an "excessive burden" refers to the following.
-If any of the following applies to your request, it is highly likely that we will not be able to provide support.
+Please note that "excessive burden" includes the following.
+It is highly likely that we will not be able to provide support for requests that fall into this category.

 • Guarantees of Credit acquisition, relaxation of Requirement for Graduation, etc., which entail substantial changes to the evaluation standards set by the University.